AlessandroRuggeri/hello-world/README.md

 # hello-world
-A repository to practice in with GitHub and git Editing the readme file in the readme-edits branch
+A repository to practice in with GitHub and git.
+Editing the readme file in the readme-edits branch